Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TMap"

-Re-exports all named exports from the "effect/TMap" module as "TMap".
+Re-exports all named exports from the "effect/TMap" module as `TMap`.

 **Signature**